-After the celebrant has received Holy Communion he/she will show the sacrament to the congregation using the words 'The Body of Christ', to which those who intend to receive Communion respond 'Amen'.
+On Sundays, After the celebrant has received Holy Communion he/she will show the sacrament to the congregation using the words 'The Body of Christ', to which those who intend to receive Communion respond 'Amen'.

-Communion to be administered at the end of the Eucharist at the east end of the nave.
+On Sundays, Communion to be administered at the end of the Eucharist at the east end of the nave.

-The celebrant will wear a face-covering during the distribution of communion, and sanitise before the distribution.
+The celebrant will wear a face-covering during the distribution of communion, and sanitise and after putting on and taking the face-covering.

-Communicants will be instructed by the Duty Warden to leave their pews and move forward to receive Communion, and let will take coats, bags, children, etc with them as they will not return to their seats after Communion, but leave via the north door.
+On Sundays, Communicants will be instructed by the Duty Warden to leave their pews and move forward to receive Communion, and let will take coats, bags, children, etc with them as they will not return to their seats after Communion, but leave via the north door.
 The order for people to move forward for Communion can be found in Annex 2.